 There are no restrictions on diet.

 It is common to have a mild fever for the first 24 hours after the operation.
-Please call Dr Morrissey’s rooms or see your GP if there is a persistent fever greater than 38.5°C.
+Please call our Practice or see your GP if there is a persistent fever greater than 38.5°C.

-This is expected following removal of the adenoids and is part of the normal healing process.
+This is expected following removal of the adenoids and is normal.
 The bad breath usually settles after around 3 weeks, if not sooner.

-If there is fresh bleeding from the nose or mouth, please either contact Dr Morrissey or present to the nearest Emergency Department for assessment.
+If there is fresh bleeding from the nose or mouth, please either contact our practice or present to the nearest Emergency Department for assessment.

 Follow Up Appointment

 A follow up phone call is usually made around 4 weeks after surgery.
-Where an appointment is needed you will be advised by Dr Morrissey.
-If at any stage, you wish to see Dr Morrissey his staff will be happy to arrange an appointment.
+Where an appointment is needed you will be advised by your Surgeon.
+If at any stage, you wish to see your Surgeon, our staff will be happy to arrange an appointment.

 For non-emergency issues please call (07) 4646 4275 for further instructions.